ulysses-camara/ulysses-fetcher/README.md

     timeout_limit_seconds=10,
 )

-print("Download was sucessfull!" if has_succeed "Download was not sucessfull.")
+print("Download was successfull!" if has_succeed "Download was not successfull.")
 ```

 - **task_name** (*str*): Model task name.
 You can get a list of curretnyl supported tasks programatically by using `buscador.get_available_tasks()`.
 The list of supported tasks are: